SckyzO/awx-ha-cluster/README.md

 - CentOS 7, RedHat 7
 - EPEL
 - Ansible 2.9+
-- Docker only (not try with podman)
+- Docker

 ### Target architecture

 We need 3 AWX servers and 1 postgreSQL server, with ip adress and accessible by SSH.

 I recommend using a front-end proxy which will take care of the load balancing.
 (Traefik, Nginx ...), and have a domain name with SSL Let's encrypt.
 With Traefik you can configure a Load Balancer with Round-Robin.
-(I use this personally)
+(I use this personally).
+I share with you my traefik settings (in traefik folder 🎉)

 ![AWX HA Cluster](screenshot/awx-ha-cluster.png)